 The following guidelines were developed in the Academic Affairs Committee of the faculty Senate.
 After discussion, revision and debate in the Faculty Senate, the Dean's Council, the Planning Council and the Administrative council, the Guidelines were approved by all bodies.
 They are included in the Faculty Handbook.

-The University of Nebraska at Kearney's primary accrediting agency, The North Central Association of Colleges and Schools*, and the newly constituted Coordinating Commission for Postsecondary Education both now require institutions under their authority to implement programs of assessment.
+The University of Nebraska at Kearney's primary accrediting agency, The Higher Learning Commission*, and the newly constituted Coordinating Commission for Postsecondary Education both now require institutions under their authority to implement programs of assessment.

 A program of assessment begins with an inventory of assessment efforts already in place.
 Such efforts will be included in new policies developed by departments, colleges, and institution-wide governance.
 Additional means of assessment will be explored and, if found effective, included in the policies along with existing and proven practices.

-Essentially, assessment provides documentation for North Central's Criterion Three: "The institution is accomplishing its purposes."
+Essentially, assessment provides documentation for the Higher Learning Commission's Criterion Three: "The institution is accomplishing its purposes."
 While all of the purposes found in UNK's Role and Mission Statement are subject to assessment, the heart of The Role and Mission Statement is UNK's commitment "to a quality educational experience for each student pursuing an undergraduate education."
 The following guidelines focus UNK's initial assessment program on this stated purpose.